- Quick links:

 Where you submit your statement depends on the location where you are sailing and staying

-|Harbour waters: IJ, the North Sea Canal and all its waterways/harbour basins that lead down to the boundary as indicated on the map of harbour waters.
+|Harbour waters: IJ, the North Sea Canal, the Zaan and Voorzaan rivers, Zijkanaal G and all its waterways/harbour basins that lead down to the boundary as indicated on the map of harbour waters.
 Submit your statement to Port of Amsterdam.||Inland waters: other Amsterdam waterways, such as the canals, the passageways, the Amstel, the Buiten IJ and the Amsterdam Rhine canal.
-Submit your statement to Waternet.|
+File your statement with the City of Amsterdam.|

 The following services will be available to you once you have paid your Inland Harbour Dues:

 Unlimited access to the port waters for the period specified

 - Safely dock at the public waiting areas and berths in the port area

 - Designated vehicle landing points in the port area

 - Free parking in the port area